VAT for small businesses

 There is a special Cash Accounting Scheme to make the VAT system easier for small businesses, that allows you to account for VAT based on payments actually made and received, rather than based on invoices issued, which may be paid late or not at all.

 Small businesses can also make just one annual return instead of the usual quarterly returns, again easing the administration burden for small companies.
-And registering for VAT can actually save your company money.
+Through this, registering for VAT can actually save your company money.

 As with income tax or corporation tax it is important to keep detailed and accurate records for VAT.
 This includes all business invoices issued and received, bank statements and receipts for a 6 year period.
 Once your business is registered for VAT, if you haven’t previously employed an accountant, then that is a good time to do so.